-To point out important findings in the literature, firsts, Feist (1998) asserted that creative individuals need to balance between social stimulation and quiet reflection.
+To point out important findings in the literature, Feist (1998) asserted that creative individuals need to balance between social stimulation and quiet reflection.
 Therefore, extroverted people may show better creative performance in some groups, depending on the need to interact with others (see also Anderson et al., 2008).
 Conscientiousness, which leads people to adhere to norms and rules (Roberts et al., 2009), may help generate a high number of ideas, but not necessarily ideas that are original or useful.
 This idea is supported by Feist (1998), who found that artists, who need to develop original ideas individually, were generally low in conscientiousness.
 Agreeableness is a strong predictor of team performance because it is related to trust and morale (Hogan et al., 1994).
 However, creative people are generally low in agreeableness (Bechtoldt et al., 2012; Karwowski & Lebuda, 2016).
 Low neuroticism could be a more beneficial trait to have in a group creativity setting (Bell, 2007; Da Costa et al., 2015; Peeters et al., 2008).
 Other personal factors can have differential links with various creativity outcomes.
 Emotional factors can play a role, (Kuška et al., 2020) such as anxiety (Camacho & Paulus, 1995), and emotional intelligence (Wang, 2015).
-That is also the case of cognitive dispositions such as cognitive orientation or cognitive styles (Brown et al., 1998), and other cognitive traits such as creative self-efficacy (Taggar, 2019; Tierney & Farmer, 2002), epistemic motivation (Bechtoldt et al., 2010), Need for Closure (Chirumbolo et al., 2004, 2005), and Need for Cognition (Wu et al., 2014).
+It is also the case for cognitive dispositions such as cognitive orientation or cognitive styles (Brown et al., 1998), and other cognitive traits such as creative self-efficacy (Taggar, 2019; Tierney & Farmer, 2002), epistemic motivation (Bechtoldt et al., 2010), Need for Closure (Chirumbolo et al., 2004, 2005), and Need for Cognition (Wu et al., 2014).
 For example, Need for Closure, a cognitive tendency to avoid ambiguity, is related to the quality of ideas generated but not originality (Watts et al., 2017).
 Most studies mentioned above examined the relationships of interest at the individual level.
 At the time of writing, there is no literature review or meta-analysis on the relationship between personal factors and creativity outcomes in a group setting.

 Research Aims and Hypotheses

-In this study, we seeked to examine: (1) the overall relationship between personal factors and creativity outcomes in group settings; and (2) moderators of these relationships.
+In this study, we sought to examine: (1) the overall relationship between personal factors and creativity outcomes in group settings; and (2) moderators of these relationships.

 Moderators

-We examined different moderators in the relationships between personal factors and group creativity outcomes, including environmental influence on how the activity was conducted, tasks factors related to the rules of the creative activity, and personal factors such as demographic.
+We examined different moderators in the relationships between personal factors and group creativity outcomes, including environmental influence on how the activity was conducted, tasks factors related to the rules of the creative activity, and personal factors such as demographic variables.
 Our moderator hypotheses were exploratory and mostly based on the last review available on the subject (Coursey et al., 2018).
-In this review, researchers had indicated that there were very few studies on the subject, and we expect some moderators to be untestable meta-analytically in the absence of primary-level empirical data.
+In this review, researchers indicated that there were very few studies on the subject, and we expected some moderators to be untestable meta-analytically in the absence of primary-level empirical data.
 We explored and reported all available relationships.
 In italics below are the hypotheses for which the literature on the subject tends to provide evidence for a relationship.

 Familiarity

-Familiarity of the group is the extent to which group members know each other (Sosa & Marle, 2013).
+Familiarity with the group is the extent to which group members know each other (Sosa & Marle, 2013).
 For example, familiarity can range from participants who do not know each other in a laboratory setting to teammates who have already worked with each other for a long time.
 In the study conducted by Sosa and Marle (2013), it was found that the more familiar group members are to one another, the better the creative outcomes.
 We hypothesized that individuals who struggle with novelty will produce better group creativity outcomes if they are familiar with the other group members.
 These groups include participants high in introversion (Orengo Castellá et al., 2000), Need for Closure (Chirumbolo et al., 2004), and social anxiety (Camacho & Paulus, 1995).